jak-pan/super-brainstorm-bot/ARCHITECTURE.md

 ## Overview

-The Super Brainstorm Bot is a Discord-based multi-AI collaboration system that enables multiple AI models (Claude, ChatGPT, Grok, and optionally Cursor) to engage in collaborative brainstorming sessions with human participants.
+The Super Brainstorm Bot is a Discord-based multi-AI collaboration system that enables multiple AI models (Claude, ChatGPT, and Grok) to engage in collaborative brainstorming sessions with human participants.
 The system includes intelligent conversation management, context compression, and automatic documentation in Notion.

 ## Core Components